 - When the START button is pressed, the frequency sweep begins: the frequency sequentially takes the values defined in the frequency generator, and its index changes accordingly. - If the index does not change, it indicates that an issue has occurred, and the acquisition is not proceeding as expected.
-This could be due to a problem such as the impedance meter not being properly connected to the computer. - Normalization Relative to Air Impedance: It is very important to normalize the measured impedance relative to its value in air.
-This is because the EddySensTM calculations rely on the normalized impedance. - To do this, lift the probe until it is about 10 cm away from any conductive objects, and press the green button on the IntelliSWTM.
-Keep the probe in this position for 1 second after pressing the button. - If the IntelliSWTM box is not present, check the Air button (1) to take air measurement.
+This could be due to a problem such as the impedance meter not being properly connected to the computer.

+- To do this, lift the probe until it is about 10 cm away from any conductive objects, a press the green button on the IntelliSW[TM].
+Keep the probe in this position for 1 second after pressing the button. - If the IntelliSW[TM] box is not present, check the Air button (1) to take air measurement.
 Keep the probe in air for 1 second, then check the Target (2) button. - Then, bring the probe closer to the metallic object to be measured.